Fed court says to let El Chapo speak publicly is too dangerous.

 On one hand, the lock against El Chapo’s request to speak publicly validates the fact that even though El Chapo is chained up like a Great Dane, federal police know they are nowhere even remotely close to beginning to touch Chapo’s interests.

-On the other hand, the style of silencing an individual’s speech by legal rule as specified to the case is not the same as silencing someone with a Mexican hitman; however, there is a sense of irony in seeing El Chapo silenced from speaking publicly on the narco wars after running Cartel numero uno from the world capital of dead journalists, where so many people were in fact silenced for attempting to speak out publicly about the narco wars in Mexico.
+On the other hand, the style of silencing an individual’s speech by legal rule is not the same as silencing someone with a Mexican hitman; however, there is a sense of irony in seeing El Chapo silenced from speaking publicly on the narco wars after running Cartel numero uno from the world capital of dead journalists where literally hundreds of journalists were silenced for attempting to speak out publicly about the narco wars in Mexico.